Nüfuz Edici Bomba

-NEB (Nüfûz Edici Bomba, Penetrating Bomb) is a type of bunkle buster produced by TÜBİTAK SAGE and used by Turkey.
-It is designed to at least penetrate 2.1 meters thick reinforced concrete with a hardness of 35 megapascals.
+NEB (Nüfûz Edici Bomba, Penetrating Bomb) is a type of bunker buster produced by TÜBİTAK SAGE and used by Turkey.
+It is designed to penetrate at least 2.1 meters thick reinforced concrete with a hardness of 35 megapascals.

-NEB's main targets are military bunkles, hangars, bridges and military cave systems.
+NEB's main targets are military bunkers, hangars, bridges and military cave systems.
 The bomb is also suitable for guidance kits like HGK.